palderman/DataSciAg/schedule.md

-assignments: ['Introduction to R and RStudio', 'Keeping Data Tidy', 'Working with Data', 'Data Visualization', 'Programming Fundamentals 1', 'Programming Fundamentals 2', 'Version Control Basics', 'Integrating R and SQL', 'Producing Documents with R', 'Spatial Data Analysis in R']
+assignments: ['Introduction to R and RStudio', 'Keeping Data Tidy', 'Working with Data', 'Data Visualization', 'Programming Fundamentals 1', 'Programming Fundamentals 2', 'Version Control Basics', 'Producing Documents with R', 'Spatial Data Analysis in R','Using Public Data in R', 'The Unix Shell','Workflows and Automation']
 ---

 {% include assignments.html %}